mdsw81/Bamazon/README.md

 ![screenshot2](https://user-images.githubusercontent.com/40145728/50048736-a503d980-0099-11e9-963a-d353b5874692.PNG)

-#### This final screenshot shows that the inventory has been depleted by the number of products the user bought.
+#### This next screenshot shows that the inventory has been depleted by the number of products the user bought.

 ![screenshot3](https://user-images.githubusercontent.com/40145728/50048785-2fe4d400-009a-11e9-9015-7df5d25e5c02.PNG)

+#### This next screenshot shows the application should checking if the store has enough of the product to meet the customer's request.
+In this case, the customer is told there's not enogh stock and the order is not processed.